FagnerMartinsBrack/overview/Introduction.md

 ## Values

 In the spirit of the [Agile](https://agilemanifesto.org/) and the [Software Crafters](http://manifesto.softwarecraftsmanship.org/) manifesto.
-Here are my principles, with the same essential caveat of:
+Here are my values, with the same essential caveat of:

 > While there is value in the items on the right, I value the items on the left more

-1. Pragmatism over Purism
+1. Solving Problems over Applying Recipes
 2. Quality over Quantity
 3. Impact over Income
 4. Mentoring over Managing